roy-cruz/DQMExplore/README.md

 ### Instructions for obtaining OMS API Credentials

 1. Navigate to 'https://application-portal.web.cern.ch/' and click "Add an Application".
 2. Fill in the Application Identifier information.
-Generate it using a format such as "<yourusername>"-oms-api and include your name.
+Generate it using a format such as yourusername-oms-api and include your name.
 The rest of the details are not necessary at this step.
 Proceed to SSO Registration.
 3. Keep the protocol for authentication as OpenID Connect (OIDC).
-Generate a Redirect URI, for example, https://"<yourusername>"-oms-api.cern.ch and a Base URL, for example, https://"<yourusername>"-oms-dev.cern.ch.
+Generate a Redirect URI, for example, https://yourusername-oms-api.cern.ch and a Base URL, for example, https://yourusername-oms-dev.cern.ch.
 Select the option: "My application will need to get tokens using its own client ID and secret."ch.
 Last option to choose here :  My application will need to get tokens using its own client ID and secret and submit it.
 Note: It is not necessary for these URLs to exist.
 4. You should see your "CLIENT ID" and "CLIENT SECRET".
 Save them as these are the credentials you need.
 However, you can't use them until you get permission.
 5. Email to cmsoms-developers@cern.ch or cmsoms-operations@cern.ch.
 Afetr you get the approval, you can use your OMS API credentials.